moodlebox/moodlebox/README.md

 An [prepared disk image](https://moodle.org/mod/url/view.php?id=8269) of the latest released version is [available for downloading](https://moodle.org/mod/url/view.php?id=8269), cloning on your microSD card and using out of the box on your Raspberry Pi 3.

-SHA1 fingerprint of the current compressed disk image (moodlebox.img.gz): 032fb4239d13ad3e269b1e2ac250d829b9f86725
+SHA1 fingerprint of the current compressed disk image (moodlebox.img.gz): c0f0bdc1f8b5271f080038c907c21895f10c37d9

 ### Release notes

+#### Version 1.3, 2016-08-21

+* Local DNS provided, enabling every device (with or without zeroconf) to access the MoodleBox via the FQDN `moodlebox.home`.
+* Moodle URL changed from moodlebox.local to moodlebox.home; the old URL redirects to the new one.

 #### Version 1.2.1, 2016-08-20

-* Changed database from MySQL to MariaDB, version 10.0.26
+* Changed database from MySQL to MariaDB, version 10.0.26.

 #### Version 1.2, 2016-08-11

 * Updated to version 1.2 of the [MoodleBox plugin](https://github.com/martignoni/moodlebox-plugin) for Moodle.
-* No other new features
+* No other new features.

 #### Version 1.1.1, 2016-08-09

-* Documentation Updated
+* Documentation Updated.
-* Scripts to build the MoodleBox enhanced and updated
+* Scripts to build the MoodleBox enhanced and updated.

 #### Version 1.1, 2016-08-06